Rohanj951/K8s/README.md

 sudo sysctl --system
 ~~~

-# Verify that the br_netfilter, overlay modules are loaded by running the following commands:
+**Verify that the br_netfilter, overlay modules are loaded by running the following commands**

 ~~~
 lsmod | grep br_netfilter
 lsmod | grep overlay
 ~~~

-# Verify that the net.bridge.bridge-nf-call-iptables, net.bridge.bridge-nf-call-ip6tables, and net.ipv4.ip_forward system variables are set to 1 in your sysctl config by running the following command:
+**Verify that the net.bridge.bridge-nf-call-iptables, net.bridge.bridge-nf-call-ip6tables, and net.ipv4.ip_forward system variables are set to 1 in your sysctl config by running the following command:**
 ~~~
 sysctl net.bridge.bridge-nf-call-iptables net.bridge.bridge-nf-call-ip6tables net.ipv4.ip_forward
 ~~~